 A series of interactive maps of variation across PCTs to stimulate a search for un-warranted variation in the utilization of health care services that cannot be explained by variation in patient or patient preferences.
 There is also a series of Right Care themed atlases focusing on specific conditions or populations : Children and Young People; Diabetes; Kidney Disease; Respiratory Disease, Liver disease, diagnostic services

 Commissioning for Health Improvement: Using programme budgeting and marginal analysis to deliver quality, innovation productivity and prevention: The Third Annual Population Review (Right Care 2011 )

 An description of the use of Programme budgeting, and marginal analysis to support priority setting.

 HIPs use the outputs from analysis tools already available to PCTs to analyse variation in spend, outcomes and activity growth by programme budget category for that PCT.
 The analysis tools include: the Programme Budgeting spreadsheet; SPOT (Spend and Outcome Tool), Programme Budgeting Atlases, NHS Comparators, and IVET (Inpatient Variation expenditure Tool).
 Most recent packs compiled July 2010

 Health economic resources to help decision making when investing in prevention and early intervention from PHE.

-Star – socio-technical allocation of resources – a new approach to priority setting from Health Foundation and LSE, to help commissioners and those planning services to allocate their health resources to benefit patients in their community.
+Star – socio-technical allocation of resources for commissioners – a new approach to priority setting from Health Foundation and LSE, to help commissioners and those planning services to allocate their health resources to benefit patients in their community.
 The Star approach combines value for money analysis with stakeholder engagement, where an Excel-based tool is used alongside a facilitated stakeholder workshop.

 Value for Money Tools from the National Social Marketing Centre